semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 The debug session will *automatically* end once you exit the SSH session.
 To manually stop a debug session, you can execute `sudo poweroff` or `sudo shutdown -r now` from the UNIX shell of the Semaphore VM or execute `sem stop job [job-id]` from your local machine.
-You can find the ID of your debug job using the `sem get jobs` command.
+You can find the Job ID of your debug job using the `sem get jobs` command.

 ## See also